gwijthoff/tacitmedia/resources.md

 [Tactical Technology Collective](https://tacticaltech.org/), Berlin-based nonprofit.
 See especially [Our Data Our Selves](https://ourdataourselves.tacticaltech.org/) project

 [Data Transparency Lab](http://datatransparencylab.org/), in Barcelona, working to "define new standards and guidelines for how our personal data is owned, accessed and used"

+[Pervade: Pervasive Data Ethics](https://pervade.umd.edu/), exploring how people experience the reuse of their data through the internet of things, wearable devices, ubiquitous sensing, and social sharing platforms.
+Collaboration between faculty and PhD students at multiple iSchools

 ## Resources